TABLE OF CONTENTS

 Anyone interested in finding a marijuana job or starting a cannabis business will benefit from online training at the best marijuana college, Cannabis Training University.

 If you’re ready to take charge of your life and transition to the most revolutionary industry since high tech, look no further than the cannabis industry.
-In many areas across the United States, cannabis job opportunities will continue to grow through 2021 and into 2022.
+In many areas across the United States, cannabis job opportunities will continue to grow through 2022.

 With a maturing industry comes stricter job qualifications.
 To land that perfect cannabis job, you’ll need dedication and verifiable credentials.
 You can get the credentials you need at Cannabis Training University.

 Take the first step towards your new career!
 Join thousands of satisfied cannabis professionals around the world.
-Sign up for a CTU cannabis certification program today!
+Sign up for CTU cannabis certifications program today!